NSHipster/articles/2019-06-24-propertywrapper.md

 From there,
-you may have realized the potential of `didSet` as an avenue for greatness... only to realize later that `didSet` isn't called for during initial property assignment.
+you may have realized the potential of `didSet` as an avenue for greatness... only to realize later that `didSet` isn't called during initial property assignment.

 ```swift